 A pre-Charge Negotiated Resolution will be maintained in the files of the Dean and will be kept confidential, except that it must be disclosed to negotiating parties in any future resolution negotiations relating to the same accused student or in any prosecution of the same accused student for a further offense under this Code.
 Upon request, a pre-Charge Negotiated Resolution may also be disclosed to the bar of any jurisdiction that inquires as to that individual's character and fitness.
+It is the responsibility of the accused student to comply with character and fitness requirements of any jurisdiction where the person seeks admission to the bar.

-If the parties fail to reach a Negotiated Resolution within ten (10) days during which the law school is open for classes, then the Investigator shall refer the case to the Prosecutor and Conduct Court for the filing of Charges.
-During the Negotiated Resolution process, the Investigator shall give the accused student Formal Written Notice that any sanction that results from formal Charges will automatically be reported to the Bar of any jurisdiction where that individual applies for admission.
+If the parties fail to reach a Negotiated Resolution within ten (10) business days, then the Investigator shall refer the case to the Prosecutor for the filing of Charges.